-This is similar to the process we highlighted above.
+This is similar to the process I highlighted above.

-Here, you will need to keep your CPU Case close to the motherboard so that the POWER ON SWITCH cables from the Case can reach the pins on the motherboard’s Front Panel Header.
-Then you can go ahead and simply press the turn on button on the case as you would normally.
+It would be best to keep your CPU Case close to the motherboard so that the POWER ON SWITCH CABLES from the Case can reach the pins on its front panel header.
+Then you can press the turn-on button on the case like usual.

 Manually Jump Starting the Motherboard

-The second option is to manually jump start the motherboard.
+The second option is to jump-start the motherboard manual.

-Basically you take the screw driver and with it touch the 2 Power Switch pins on the Front Panel Header.
+You take the screwdriver and, with it, touch the 2 Power Switch pins on the Front Panel Header.

-It would be wise to make sure that the screw driver does not touch any other pins here.
-Hence it is advisable to use a precision or a small flat screw driver here.
+It would be wise to ensure the screwdriver does not touch other pins.
+Hence, precision or a small, flat screwdriver is advisable here.

 What To Expect? – Beeping Sounds and Flashing LEDs

-If you test motherboard without CPU, then the first outcome to expect is that NOTHING will be displayed on your screen.
+If you test a motherboard without a CPU, then the first outcome to expect is that NOTHING will be displayed on your screen.